tchayen/agh-polish-legal-docs-parser/README.md

 # Polish legal docs parser
 OOP class assignment.
 Parser which turns text file with legal document (following Act of rules for legislative techniques in Poland) into object form.

-Intensively uses functional features of Java 8 such as streams, lambdas, parallelism, method references.
+Intensively uses functional features of Java 8 such as streams, lambdas, method references.

 ## Partition levels